1553 succession crisis: Background

 Henry VIII, who ruled England from 1509 to 1547, had three legitimate children: Mary, who was raised Catholic, and Elizabeth and Edward, who were raised Protestant.
 Henry VIII rewrote the Act of Succession three times — in 1533, 1534, and 1543.
 The final Act of Succession stipulated that Henry's heir was Edward, followed by Mary, then Elizabeth, and finally the descendants of the Tudor side branches of the Grey and Clifford families.
 Upon Henry's death, the nine-year-old Edward became king, with Mary as his heir according to the 1543 succession law.
 Henry's will specified that a Regency Council of sixteen men would govern the country until Edward reached adulthood, expected to be in 1555.
 However, the king's will was violated from the beginning.
 Instead of the council, real power was seized by individual regents: Edward Seymour from 1547 to 1549 and John Dudley from 1549 to 1553.

 With the approval of the teenage king, the two regents and the Archbishop of Canterbury, Thomas Cranmer, actively reformed the Anglican church, abolishing the Roman Rite.
-Mary, on the other hand, clung to Catholicism and openly protested the reform.
+Mary, on the other hand, clung to Catholicism and openly protested against the reform.
 Mary got along well with the regime of her long-time comrade Seymour, but she feared his successor, John Dudley, as she had once feared her father, and openly despised him.
 Dudley was willing to compromise, but to Mary any concession on matters of faith was unacceptable.
 In the spring of 1550, the rebellious princess decided to flee the country.
 Her cousin and spiritual advisor Charles V sent an armed squadron to help her, but at the last moment Mary changed her mind and remained in England.
 Edward did not dare to persecute his sister, limiting himself to reprisals against her advisors.

 At the end of 1552 or the beginning of 1553, the fifteen-year-old King Edward VI, who had already become a politician in his own right, planned to exclude Mary from the succession.
 He could not allow a Catholic to come to power, as this could reverse the reforms he was implementing, return the country to the spiritual authority to the Pope, and potentially lead to repression against those close to Edward.
 Edward's second possible motive was his intolerance of the perceived "illegitimacy" of his father's marriages to Catherine of Aragon (Mary's mother) and Anne Boleyn (Elizabeth's mother).
 The third one was, that like Henry VIII, Edward did not favor the transfer of power to a woman for a practical reason: women, sooner or later, marry and fall under the influence of their husbands.
 The influence that the future husbands of the unmarried Mary and Elizabeth could have on their policies was uncertain and potentially problematic.